aarzooc/Social-Media-App/README.md

 ### register > register.dart
 This file allows the user to create their account by entering a username, email, age and password.
 This portion has been connected to the firebase and all of the information is stored.
 This infomation can be retreaved from the firebase for the user to re-login once they have signed out.
 The UI for this file has been created with accesibity in mind as each of the keyboards are set for each fields individual functionality.

-*Contains image_banner1.dart -> which is used for the logo*
+*Contains image_banner1.dart -> which is used for the logo image*

 ## Social media > pubspec.yaml
-* This file contains the images under the assets (logo 1, logo 2, and profile image)
+* This file contains the images under the assets (logo 1, logo 2, profile image, and logo_banner)
 * The file contains new font packages that have been commented out at the end of the file
 * This file contains the firebase packages that are required to connect the UI to the backend of the app